 Because I wanted to see how long one batch of compost would take with all of the ingredients added at once, I opted to start with a small batch (as much kitchen waste as I could gather over a few days).
 Those are what we call the ‘greens’.
 This post on composting shows lists greens and browns you can add.

 To balance it with ‘browns’, I used some fallen leaves from the autumn garden and grass clippings.
 The ratio I have found works is 3 pounds of browns for every 1 pound of greens.

 In normal, summer conditions (if I can say our weather is ever normal anymore), it should take about 4-6 weeks to decompose, if conditions are right (brown:green ratio, temperature, moisture and oxygen levels).

 That said, we’re about a month in and there’s definite evidence of good decomposition.
 I can still see pieces of things (peels and leaves), but there’s definitely an earthier look and smell to everything.

 I still have my portable winter bin stashed on the patio, but I’m definitely going to continue using this new one too.
-It’s easy to use and I do like the selling point that any suspicious neighbours (who know I’m a gardening fanatic) know I am not attracting vermin.
+It’s easy to use and I do like the selling point that any suspicious neighbors (who know I’m a gardening fanatic) know I am not attracting vermin.

 By this time, it’s probably safe to say that the bin has been inspected by a few skunks, possums, squirrels, chipmunks, and mice, all without incident.